alexhholmes/cs1302-arcade/REFLECTION.md

    there are a plethora of ways to go about it.
 Implementing mechanics such as how to get the tetris blocks to rotate and make the blocks fall smoothly has been no easy task

+## TUE 2019-04-30 @ 11:55 PM EST

+1. **DONE:** Fixed a tile on 2048 as well as merged the score class to function with both games .
+Began implementation of the TetrisBlock and TetrisPiece classes.
+Added additional functionality to TetrisBoard class.

+2. **TODO:** Finish implementing both tetris and 2048 as welll as debug both of them.

+3. **PROB:** Getting the tetris pieces to properly rotate is still very challenging for us.
+   The animation on 2048 has been difficult to figure out.